 You can connect to data from either Tableau Desktop or a web browser by using Tableau Server or Tableau Cloud.
 The process differs slightly for each.

 Starting in 2019.3, Tableau Catalogue is available with Data Management in Tableau Server and Tableau Cloud.
-When Tableau Catalogue is enabled in your environment, in addition to connecting to published data sources from Tableau Server or Tableau Cloud, you can connect to databases and tables from the Search for Data results on Tableau Desktop.
+When Tableau Catalogue is enabled in your environment, in addition to connecting to published data sources from Tableau Server or Tableau Cloud, you can connect to databases and tables from the Search for Data dialog on Tableau Desktop and the Connect to Data dialog in Tableau Web Authoring.
 For more information about Tableau Catalogue, see "About Tableau Catalog" in the Tableau Server or Tableau Cloud Help.
 Starting in 2021.4, Data Management includes virtual connections, a central access point to data.
 For more information, see "About Virtual Connections and Data Policies" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) help.

 Connect from Tableau Desktop